Self-Supervised Goal-Reaching Results in Multi-Agent Cooperation and Exploration: Multi-Agent RL as Goal-Reaching

 To cast the goal-reaching setting as a reinforcement learning problem, we define the reward as

-This reward definition does not make sense in settings with continuous states, as hitting the goal would be a measure-0 event.
+As it is currently stated, this reward definition does not make sense in settings with continuous states, as hitting the goal would be a measure-0 event.
 Thus, for generality, we define the reward function as the likelihood of hitting the goal at the \emph{next} time step:

 These two reward functions are equivalent in expectation and thus result in equivalent optimization objectives (Eq.~\ref{eq:marl}) ~\citep{crl}.
+Finally, the maximized policy is a function of independent observations and a collectively desired goal, $\pi(a^{{(i)}}\mid o^{(i)}, g)$, following the inuition in the IPPO method \cite{ippo}.
 In summary, the overall objective is:

-where $\tau^{(i)}$ is the sequence of observations and actions seen by agent $i$, $\pi(\tau^{(i)} | g)$ refers to the probability of sampling such a sequence given policy $\pi$ and goal $g$, and $\rho_{\gamma}^{\pi}(g)$ is the discounted state occupancy measure (Eq. \ref{eq:dsom}).
-We note that using such a sparse, task-specific reward function is not new in MARL, and has been previously considered in a non-goal-conditioned setting \cite{cmae, subspace-aware, population-based}.
-However, the approach for solving this problem, which we present in the next section, differs from prior work by avoiding additional goal search, goal sampling, or use of task-specific goal knowledge \cite{maser, lazy, subspace-aware}.
+where $\tau^{(1:N)}$ is the sequence of observations and actions seen by all agents, $\pi(\tau^{(1:N)} | g)$ is the probability of sampling such a sequence given policy $\pi(a^{(i)} \mid o^{(i)}, g)$ and goal $g$, $\rho_{\gamma}^{\pi}(g)$ is the discounted state occupancy measure (Eq. \ref{eq:dsom}), and $p_g (g)$ is the distribution of goals.
+Intuitively, this objective corresponds to maximizing the time spent in the goal $g$.
+We note that using such a sparse, task-specific reward function is not new in MARL, and has been previously considered in a non-goal-conditioned setting \citep{cmae, subspace-aware, population-based}.
+However, the approach for solving this problem, which we present in the next section, differs from prior work by avoiding additional goal search, goal sampling, or use of task-specific goal knowledge \citep{maser, lazy, subspace-aware}.